NeELKo02/Moodly-An-IOS-based-Smart-Journal-app/README.md

 4. Add tests if applicable
 5. Submit a pull request

+### Development Guidelines
+- Follow Swift coding standards
+- Maintain test coverage
+- Document new features
+- Ensure privacy compliance

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For questions, issues, or feature requests:
+- Create an issue on GitHub
+- Check the documentation
+- Review the code comments

+## Acknowledgments

+- **Stanford NLP** for GloVe embeddings
+- **Kaggle** for the Emotions Dataset
+- **Apple** for CoreML and Natural Language frameworks
+- **Open source community** for various dependencies

 ---

 **SmartJournal** - Your private, intelligent mood companion.
-Built with ❤️ for privacy and mental wellness.
+Built for privacy and mental wellness.